 Market optimism was further boosted at the December meeting, when the Fed sent a more dovish message for the first time, acknowledging positive developments in inflation and projecting a 75 basis point rate cut in 2024.

-However, market confidence has been shaken by the strong impact of inflation that unexpectedly rebounded in January.
-That makes the timing of interest rate cuts still unknown, but it is almost certain that the Fed will pivot its policy later this year.
+However, market confidence has been shaken by the strong impact of the unexpected increase in inflation in January.
+That makes the timing of the interest rate cut still unknown, but it is almost certain that the Fed will pivot its policy later this year.

 Thus, the Fed's more than year-long monetary tightening policy is gradually coming to an end.
 The path to finding a solution to the problem of inflation - increasing interest rates is gradually giving way to the problem of lowering interest rates - growth.